 12. Purchase Air Filtering Plants

-Why Do It: Indoor air can be affected by a variety of factors, including dust, outdoor air pollution, chemicals in cleaning products and air fresheners, mold, or cigarette smoke.
+Why Do It: A variety of factors affect indoor air, including dust, outdoor air pollution, chemicals in cleaning products and air fresheners, mold, or cigarette smoke.
 Plants are an easy way to help filter the air!

 How to Do It: Plants such as ficus, aloe, spider plant and Boston fern can help with air filtration.